Do any of these sound familiar?

 And be practical about how much work you can actually do.

-I’ve also been working at this business full time for the past 6 years so I have a good sense now of how long things will take me to do.
+I've also been working in this business full time for years so I have a good sense now of how long things will take me to do.
 When I started out I did NOT have that sense, and I consistently planned to finish work much faster than I was actually able to and then trying to keep up with my plans was a bit of a nightmare.

 So I recommend being generous with your timing.